DanG115/discord-bots/README.md

 ## 🛠️ Installation

-To get started with the Discord Nuke Bot, follow these simple steps:
+To get started with the Discord Bot, follow these simple steps:

 1. **Clone the Repository** ⬇️